andreasabel/inCode/entry/introduction-to-singletons-1.md

 implementation bugs)

 And, perhaps even more important, how can you create a `Door` with a given state that isn’t known until runtime?
-If we know the type of our doors at compiletime, we can just explicitly write `UnsafeMkDoor :: Door 'Opened`.
+If we know the type of our doors at compile-time, we can just explicitly write `UnsafeMkDoor :: Door 'Opened`.
 But what if we wanted to make a door based on a `DoorState` input?

 ``` {.haskell}
 mkDoor :: DoorState -> Door s